algosup/2022-2023-project-4-game-design-Team-6/Documents/Functional-Specifications.md

 To explain a bit further, the user have a hand of card, generated randomly after each waves in a level depending of user's deck.
 To use it's card, the user will have to use he's mana, a ressource refilled as the same time as the hand.

-The user will be able to place his towers on the map which is cut into a grid, he can also upgrade his towers and even give a bonus to them.
+The user will be able to place his towers on the map which is cut into a grid, they can also upgrade his towers and even give a bonus to them.
 By placing towers the user will be able to create a maze to make ennemies' advance longer and more difficult.

 Furthermore, the levels will be chosen by the user by using a procedural[^procedural] generation for the list of levels.